-- Written assignment on the publication process - Written assignment on your own research for the general public - Written assignment on your own research for researchers - Providing and receiving constructive feedback on texts with a fellow student - Written assignment on search strategies for information related to their own projects
+- Written assignment on the publication process. - Written assignment on your own research for the general public. - Written assignments on the composition and structure of research papers. - Written assignment on search strategies for information related to their own projects.

 Recommended reading is listed in Canvas and available from the start of the module.
+Lexell J, Brogårdh C. Writing, reviewing and publishing scientific papers.
+Studentlitteratur, 2023.